West Gate Bridge: Completion

 Construction resumed in 1972 with World Services and Construction continuing to fabricate the boxes and to carry out their sub-assembly, but with a joint venture between Redpath Dorman Long and John Holland (Constructions) completing the construction of the steel portion of the bridge.
 Additional strengthening of the structure had to be designed for the erection because the stresses could exceed those of the in-service condition.
-The joint venture contractor engaged Flint and Neill of London for this and their design was proof-checked by the Directorate of Engineering.
+The joint venture contractor engaged Flint & Neill of London for this and their design was proof-checked by the Directorate of Engineering.

 Charles, Prince of Wales visited the West Gate Bridge project in October 1974 and met with members of the West Gate Bridge Authority and workers.

-After 10 years of construction, the bridge was completed in 1978 at a cost of $202 million.
+After ten years of construction, the bridge was completed in 1978 at a cost of $202 million.